-- A94.
+- A106.
 Monitoring of controls is a process to assess the effectiveness of internal control performance over time.
-It involves assessing the effectiveness of controls on a timely basis and taking necessary corrective actions.
+It involves assessing the effectiveness of controls on a timely basis and taking necessary remedial actions.
 Management accomplishes monitoring of controls through ongoing activities, separate evaluations, or a combination of the two.
-Ongoing monitoring activities are often built into the normal recurring activities of an entity and include regular management and supervisory activities. - A95.
-In many entities, internal auditors or personnel performing similar functions contribute to the monitoring of an entity's activities.
-ISA 610, "Considering the Work of Internal Audit" establishes requirements and provides guidance on the auditor's consideration of the work of internal auditing.
-Management's monitoring activities may also include using information from communications from external parties such as customer complaints and regulator comments that may indicate problems or highlight areas in need of improvement.
+Ongoing monitoring activities are often built into the normal recurring activities of an entity and include regular management and supervisory activities. - A107.
+Management's monitoring activities may include using information from communications from external parties such as customer complaints and regulator comments that may indicate problems or highlight areas in need of improvement.

-A96.
-Management's monitoring of control is often accomplished by management's or the ownermanager's close involvement in operations.
-This involvement often will identify significant variances from expectations and inaccuracies in financial data leading to corrective action to the control.
+A108.
+Management's monitoring of control is often accomplished by management's or the owner-manager's close involvement in operations.
+This involvement often will identify significant variances from expectations and inaccuracies in financial data leading to remedial action to the control.